+NCs and PACs are in a systematic two-way exchange between the national and the EUSDR level in the MLG system, the nominations of SG members and the general information about the exchange with/involvement of SG members at national level.
+This applies both to NC-PAC exchanges within a state or region as well as to exchanges between NCs and PACs from other states in the Danube Region.
 NCs meet at least twice per year including one joint meeting between NCs and PACs.
-The meetings are organized and chaired by the state holding the rotating Presidency, with the support of the EUSDR TRIO Presidency, the EC and the DSP.
+The meetings are organised and chaired by the state holding the rotating EUSDR Presidency, with the support of the TRIO Presidency and the DSP, in cooperation with the EC, and invitation of the DYC.
 NCs define Rules of Procedure for their meetings.